sophpg/sophpg/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning Python and Data Studies.
+:books: I’m currently learning Java and Data Structures.

 :outbox_tray: 2025 Goals: keep up with my Python studies and get an Internship!